To achieve this, follow the steps below:

 Figure 1 will then appear.

-- Figure 1 displays two panels: one is the Pre-defined components panel, which lists all component-types that are supported out-of-the-box by the eG Enterprise system, and the other is the User-defined components panel, which lists all custom defined component-types (if any), added using the Integration Console.
+- Figure 1 displays two panels: one is the Pre-defined components panel, which lists all component-types that are supported out-of-the-box by eG Enterprise, and the other is the User-defined components panel, which lists all custom defined component-types (if any), added using the Integration Console.

 Provide the details of the new component-type in Figure 2.
 This includes: